When to use AI agents (and when not to)

 How do I know if my workflow is ready for an AI agent?

-A workflow is ready when you can describe every step, decision point, and exception path — and exceptions are genuinely the problem.
+A workflow is ready when you can describe every step, decision point, and exception path, and the exceptions are genuinely the problem.
 If you can't map the workflow yourself, the agent can't navigate it.
 Document the current workflow, identify where it breaks or requires human judgment, and scope the agent around those specific breakpoints.

 What's the biggest mistake companies make when building AI agents?

 Building the agent before mapping the workflow.
 Companies see agent demos and expect the AI to figure out the process itself.
 It won't.
-An agent can navigate ambiguity within a defined workflow — it can't define the workflow for you.
+An agent can navigate ambiguity within a defined workflow, but it can't define the workflow for you.
 Projects that stall at 60% are almost always ones where the process wasn't documented before the build started.

 Frequently asked questions

-A chatbot responds to a single message with a single response — it doesn't take action, use tools, or plan across multiple steps.
-An AI agent can use tools (search, APIs, databases, code execution), make multi-step plans, check results, and decide what to do next — autonomously, without a human confirming each action.
+A chatbot responds to a single message with a single response.
+It doesn't take action, use tools, or plan across multiple steps.
+An AI agent can use tools (search, APIs, databases, code execution), make multi-step plans, check results, and decide what to do next autonomously.
 The key difference is whether it acts or just talks.

-AI agents excel at multi-step research and synthesis (researching a lead, compiling competitive intel), document processing with variable formats (extracting data from invoices, contracts, or emails that vary in structure), exception handling in larger automation flows, customer support resolution (looking up account data, checking order status, initiating refunds), and multi-system orchestration (pulling data from CRM, triggering action in ERP, sending confirmation email).
+AI agents excel at multi-step research and synthesis, document processing with variable formats, exception handling in larger automation flows, customer support resolution (account lookups, order status, refunds), and multi-system orchestration (CRM, ERP, email in sequence).
 They're poor at tasks requiring 100% accuracy, real-time responses under 200ms, or fully deterministic outputs.

-A workflow is ready for an agent when you can describe every step, every decision point, and every exception path — and the exceptions are genuinely the problem.
+A workflow is ready for an agent when you can describe every step, every decision point, and every exception path, and the exceptions are genuinely the problem.
 If you can't map the workflow yourself, the agent can't navigate it.
-If the workflow is unmapped, the project budget goes to discovery, not to the agent.
 Document the current workflow, identify where it breaks or requires human judgment, and scope the agent around those specific breakpoints.

 Building the agent before mapping the workflow.
 Companies see agent demos and imagine the AI will figure out the workflow itself.
 It won't.
-An agent can navigate ambiguity within a defined workflow — it can't define the workflow for you.
-The projects that stall at 60% completion are almost always ones where the process wasn't documented before the build started.
+An agent can navigate ambiguity within a defined workflow, but it can't define the workflow for you.
+Projects that stall at 60% completion are almost always ones where the process wasn't documented before the build started.

 Ask an AI